 Practice of Law Board

-- Receive complaints alleging the unauthorized practice of law and refer them to appropriate authorities.
+- Receive complaints alleging the unauthorized practice of law in Washington by any person or entity.
+The Board will review and may refer complaints that allege harm to the public interest to appropriate enforcement agencies.

 Mortgage Modifications for Washington Real Property